EitanBlumin/sp_GenerateTableDDLScript/README.md

 ## Remarks:

-- The source table must exist, otherwise an exception will be raised.
+- The **source table must exist**, otherwise an exception will be raised.
-- The script does not check whether the target table already exists, it falls on you to make sure that it doesn't before running the result script.
+- The script **does not check whether the target table already exists**, it falls on you to make sure that it doesn't before running the result script.
-- The script does not check whether constraint names already exist, it falls on you to use the @ConstraintsNameAppend parameter to generate unique names.
+- The script does not check whether constraint names already exist, it falls on you to use the `@ConstraintsNameAppend` parameter to generate unique names.
-- The script (at the moment) does NOT support the following:
+- The script (at the moment) does NOT support the following ([more info at the issues page](https://github.com/EitanBlumin/sp_GenerateTableDDLScript/issues)):
 	- Column Sets
 	- Collations different from Database Default
 	- Filestream columns